Cannibal Apocalypse: Plot

-The bitten constable shoots a fellow cop and ends up shot by Captain McCoy.
-Norman comes across his sedated fellow vets, Charlie and Tommy.
-He experiences a flashback to the initial incident where he got bit by an infected POW.
-The doctor gets attacked by Helen while inspecting Hopper's blood sample.
-She bites off his tongue, and then she bashes his head in with a rock.
-The bitten cop gets aggressive before she dies.
-Helen frees Tommy and Charlie.
-Norman kills a staff member who tries to notify the authorities.
+Meanwhile, the bitten police officer and Nurse Helen both suddenly develop cannibalistic urges and kill their colleagues.
+Helen frees Bukowski and Thompson, and Hopper kills a staff member who tries to notify the authorities.

-Norman and Charlie leave the hospital in an ambulance.
-When the phone rings, Jane returns to an empty house and searches for Norman.
-Dr. Mendez notifies her that Norman has disappeared.
+Hopper and Bukowski leave the hospital in an ambulance.
+When the phone rings, Jane returns to an empty house and searches for Hopper.
+Dr. Mendez notifies her that Hopper has disappeared.
 The police are on high alert and looking for the escapees.
 The escapees break into a tire shop and find a gun.
-Charlie uses an angle grinder to slice up a victim.
-Tom steals a station wagon and leaves the infected with a pistol and a bag of snacks.
+Bukowski uses an angle grinder to slice up a victim.
+Thompson steals a station wagon and leaves the infected with a pistol and a bag of snacks.

-They get confronted by a biker gang that Charlie already fought at the mall.
+They get confronted by the biker gang that Bukowski previously fought at the flea market.
 They run away on foot and escape into the sewer just as the police arrive on the scene.
 The police coordinate a blockade of the sewer exits to trap the suspects.
 Jane cannot make a telephone call and goes next door to ask Mary's aunt to use the phone.
 Mary and her brother greet her and let her use the phone to call Dr. Mendez, but the aunt is nowhere to be seen.
-The children behaved suspiciously and asked her how her phone was not working, but they let her leave.
+The children behaved suspiciously and asked her why her phone was not working, but they let her leave.

 Helen gets attacked by a rat just as the cannibals are about to slip away from the police.
 She ends up being shot along with a cop.
-The police kill Charlie while Norman is wounded.
-Tom goes berserk and is killed with a flamethrower.
-Norman crawls out of the sewer and leaves the scene.
+The police kill Bukowski while Hopper is wounded.
+Thompson goes berserk and is killed with a flamethrower.
+Hopper crawls out of the sewer and leaves the scene.

 Jane tries to leave the house in her car but cannot start it.
-She hears strange noises and calls for Norman.
+She hears strange noises and calls for Hopper.
 She finds him in his dress uniform.
-Norman is hurt and dying, and Dr. Mendez walks into the house.
-Jane runs over to him, but he bites her as Norman shoots him.
+Hopper is hurt and dying, and Dr. Mendez walks into the house.
+Jane runs over to him, but he bites her as Hopper shoots him.
 Jane points his gun at her head, and two shots are heard just as the police arrive on the scene.

 The infected children watch as the bodies are being hauled away.
 The boy asks Mary if they will be looking for their aunt.
 Her hand is seen inside the fridge.